An often heard solution to PHP cURL errors with SSL is to turn off

 What causes CURLOPT_SSL_VERIFYPEER errors?

-Don’t turn off CURLOPT_SSL_VERIFYPEER in your PHP config; fix cURL errors by updating cURL’s bundle of CA root certificates and your php.ini configuration.
+Spoiler alert, CURLOPT_SSL_VERIFYPEER errors are often caused by not having an up-to-date bundle of CA root certificates on your system.
+So please, Don’t turn off CURLOPT_SSL_VERIFYPEER in your PHP config, but fix the cURL errors by updating cURL’s bundle of CA root certificates and your php.ini configuration.

 You often see PHP cURL throws error messages like: